 - Q: I recently purchased a house, and I’m paying much higher property taxes than my neighbor.
 How can that be fair?

-Because Proposition 13 uses acquisition value (usually what the owner paid for the home) rather than the current market value as a basis of taxation, it is possible for owners of identical side-by-side properties to have significantly different tax bills.
-Those who have owned their property longer, often see that the current market value is much greater than the taxable value, which is limited to a 2% annual increase under Proposition 13.
+A: Your property taxes are normally based on what you voluntarily agreed to pay for your home.
+Because Proposition 13 uses acquisition value (usually the purchase price) rather than the current market value as a basis of taxation, it is possible for owners of identical side-by-side properties to have different tax bills.
+Those who have owned their property longer often see that the current market value is much greater than the taxable value that is limited to a 2% annual increase under Proposition 13.

-This cap on increases protects all owners from being taxed on “paper profits,” the higher market value of a home from which the owner receives no benefit.
-Many homeowners who bought their property just ten years ago could not afford to buy their own homes at today’s prices!
+This cap on increases protects both new and longtime homeowners from being taxed on “paper profits,” the higher market value of a home from which the owner receives no benefit.
+Many homeowners who bought their property just a few years ago could not afford to buy their own homes at today’s prices!

 If you have just purchased your home and are still uncertain about the value of Proposition 13 to you, just wait until after three or four years of double-digit inflation in the housing market.
 When you realize that you are saving hundreds, even thousands of dollars a year on your property taxes, you will join the ranks of enthusiastic supporters of Proposition 13.